eworm-de/routeros-scripts/doc/telegram-chat.md

 fine to deny all permissions, though.

-Also adding an admin to a group can cause the group id to change, so check that if things break suddenly.
+Also adding an admin to a group can cause the group id to change, so check that if notifications break suddenly.

 See also
 --------